bell07/bashscripts-kernel_cfg/README.md

 -----| -----
 **Default settings** |
 00* | Default configuration adjustments that **should be in any kernel**.
 Some parameters are overriden in next settings files
 10* | Disable stuff to get the kernel smaller by default.
 Useful for non-universal kernels bound to a hardware.
-Some parameters are re-activated in other config files
+Some parameters are re-activated in other config files.
-20* | Try to support all hardware.
-Useful for live-media kernels that should work with any hardware.
-Currently all files removed, because the distro files are beter maintained for live media.
-I recommend to use the distro config for live systems.
-**Hardware class support** | **useful if you have such hardware** 30_hwsupport_bluetooth.config | Support the bluetooth stack 30_hwsupport_uefi_boot.config | UEFI boot and framebuffer 30_hwsupport_usb3_typec.config | USB3 TYPE-C port features 30_hwsupport_wifi.config | WIFI stack (Driver needs to be enabled in addition)

-**Hardware support** | **useful if you have such hardware** 40_hardware_intel.config | Support for Intel specific drivers like MEI or LPSS 40_hardware_intel_ipu3.config | Support for Intel IPU3 image processing unit 40_hardware_joystick.config | Common Joypads and Joysticks (USB) 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_nvme_ssd.config | Support for NVMe SSD 40_hardware_realtec_sdcard.conf | Support for PCIe and USB SD-Card reader like RTS525A 40_hardware_webcam.config | Common Webcams (UVC class) 41_hardware_vmware_guest.config | All required configuration needed for Vmware guest **Services support**  | **useful if you like to run this services** 50_docker.config | Docker server support
+**Services support**  | **useful if you like to run this services** 50_docker.config | Docker server support
 50_lxc.config | LXC server support
-**Misc support**  | **useful if you like it** 60_support_zram.config | Support for zram/zswap
-**Firewall support** | **useful if the system is such firewall** 80_net_ebtables.config | EBTables Bridge filtering, useful with LXC server for example 80_net_ppp.config | PPP configuration as needed for ppp package
+50_virtualbox_guest.config | All required configuration needed for Virtualbox guest 50_vmware_guest.config | All required configuration needed for Vmware guest

+**Custom **  | **Additional configuration**
+99_*.config | It's yours!
+The files are ignored by git.
+Create your own settings